 The Washington Real Estate Licensing Law (WAC 308-124B-210: Advertising) requires advertising in any manner to include the firm's name, or assumed name as licensed, in a clear and conspicuous manner.
 In addition, advertising can't be false, deceptive, or misleading.
 A real estate licensee who uses an "unbranded" or misleading website not only subjects their license to disciplinary action, but also the licenses of their delegated managing broker, designated broker, and even the firm.

 We're occasionally asked, "Are URL's advertising?
 The website URL is an internet address and we don't consider it advertising.
 However, once the website opens up, the firm name or assumed name must be clear and conspicuous.

 Before employing or using a website, we highly recommend you have your delegated managing broker or designated broker review and approve it.

-For details about using advertising on the internet and social media see, Washington State Guidelines for Internet Advertising and Social Media on the Internet.
+For details about using advertising on the internet and social media see, Washington State Real Estate Advertising Guidelines.